Team-Data-Antwerpen/xgrab2db/README.md

     xgrab2db.py xgrab.xml database.sqlite

-You can use the [https://www.gaia-gis.it/fossil/spatialite-tools/index](spatialite commandline executable) convert this database to a spatial database.
+You can use the (spatialite commandline executable)[https://www.gaia-gis.it/fossil/spatialite-tools/index] convert this database to a spatial database.

     spatialite.exe database.sqlite < makeSpatial.sql